Film Budget Template for Video Production

 This refers to the percentage of the total budget allocated for unforeseen expenses or emergencies.

 You can enter the percentage of the total budget you wish to allocate as a contingency fund.
-The PERCENTAGE formula calculates the contingency fund based on the total budget.
-For example, as shown in the sample data in the template, if the total of all items in the budget is $125,000 and you allocate 10% as the contingency fund, the formula =125000*0.10 will automatically compute $12,500.
+The sheet calculates the contingency funds based on the estimated budget for total production.
+For example, as shown in the sample data in the template, if the total of all items in the budget is $125,000 and you allocate 10% as the contingency fund, the sheet will automatically compute $125000*0.10 = $12,500.

 Grand Total

-This gives a thorough overview of the entire budget and is the total of all expenses from the pre-production, production, post-production, marketing, and contingency sections.
+This section gives a thorough overview of the entire budget by taking totals from the pre-production, production, post-production, marketing, and contingency sections.

 Budget vs. Actual

-You can compare the budgeted costs with the actual costs by entering the actual expenses incurred in each category in this section of the template.
-Differences between budgeted and actual costs are automatically calculated.
+You can compare the budgeted costs with the actual costs by entering the actual expenses incurred in each category.
+The template will calculate the difference between budgeted and actual costs and show the totals.

 Notes

-This section of the template allows you to add any additional information or comments related to the budget, providing context or explanations for budget decisions.
-The text fields make it easy to add and update notes as needed.
+We have added this section for you to add any additional information or comments related to the budget, providing context or explanations for budget decisions.

 Change Log

-This section can be used to document any budget changes, including who made them and when, ensuring transparency and accountability.
+This section can be used to document any budget changes, including who made them and when.